ruasanchezf/portfolio/Scheme_Interpreter/README.md

 basic edge cases in Scheme.

 This was a partner assignment with James Craig that was completed during my junior year.
 It took approximately 4-5 weeks to complete.
+The interpreter was turned in with sections at a time, each submisison having required tests.
+The test files present were the ones for the final submission and thus are the most complex tests.
+These test were a benchmark for our interpreter and were provided by the class instructor.